 Call For Proposals - 2020 Symposium on LGBTQ Youth

-- Day One – Welcome Reception, Meet & Greet
+- Day One – 6 pm – 8 pm Welcome Reception & Mixer

 Stonewall National Education Project is uniquely poised through its vast national network of professionals, to help eliminate barriers, stand up for and empower our young people.
 The program is a ground-breaking partnership with a national network, first initiated in 2013.
 What started as a network of 13 school districts has grown to over 60 school districts serving LGBTQ youth.
 Stonewall National Education Project is an advocate for the safety, inclusion, and value of LGBTQ students, with a focus on improving student achievement, attendance, and graduation rates.

 Now in its eighth year, Stonewall National Education Project positively impacts the lives of countless LGBTQ youth, and their classmates, from a spectrum of major cities and small towns across the nation.